Controlling Peak Discharge Rates

 Unmanaged stormwater runoff can cause excessive erosion, flooding, and contamination of lakes, rivers, and surface water supplies of drinking water.
+The pavers’ drainage, therefore, needs to be controlled.

 Reduce Peak Runoff & Discharge with Permeable Pavers